Common Federal Employment Injuries

 federal injuries

-Understanding common injuries for your industry can help you keep a watchful eye while performing your duty.
-We are constantly seeing similar physical and emotional conditions arising out of the same types of employment.
-Most lawyers and advocates across the country would probably agree that certain types of work often cause the same injuries.
+Understanding common injuries for your industry can help you keep a watchful eye while performing your job.
+We frequently see similar physical and emotional conditions arising out of the same types of employment.

 Common Federal Injuries

-Another extremely common injury that can be found in all types of employment are emotional conditions.
+• Another extremely common condition that can be found in all types of employment are mental health conditions.
 They can be primary, meaning that they are caused by outside factors, or secondary as a result of chronic pain from a physical condition.
 Many injured employees develop depression and anxiety secondary to the problems they are facing with their injury and how that affects their employment.

-Harris Federal Law Firm, helps injured and disabled federal employees all over the country with all types of injuries.
-The ones mentioned in this article are some of the most common, but there is no end to the potential injuries a person may face during their career.
-We strive to help anyone who is suffering from an on the job injury, as well as non-work related conditions to understand their rights and make the best decisions about how to deal with their federal benefits.
+Harris Federal Law Firm helps injured and disabled federal employees all over the country with all types of injuries.
+The few mentioned in this article are some of the most common, but there is no end to the potential injuries a person may face during their career.
+We work to help anyone who is suffering from an on the job injury, as well as non-work related conditions, to understand their rights and make the best decisions about how to deal with their federal benefits.

-Whether you have questions about a federal workers compensation claim with OWCP or you want to know more about Federal Disability Retirement options, call Harris Federal Law Firm, to get a free case consultation and learn more about you rights.
-We look forward to serving you.
+If you want to know more about Federal Disability Retirement options, call Harris Federal Law Firm, to get a free case consultation and learn more about you rights to this life changing benefit.

 Message us & find out if you qualify today!